 MH4L run a number of local groups across the Brisbane south region.

-NB: Due to COVID-19, participants can now complete the program through face-to-face, video conferencing or telephone coaching.
-Participants can attend a VC session with a facilitator anywhere in Queensland.
+Note: Participants can complete the program through face-to-face, video conferencing or telephone coaching.
+Participants anywhere in Queensland can attend a video conferencing session with a facilitator.

 Local MH4L group start dates

 |8 February 2021||7:30pm – 9:30pm *||Saalihah Seedat Consulting||Underwood|

 |10 February 2021||1:00pm – 3:00pm ^||ECCQ||Inala|

 |15 February 2021||11:30am – 1:30pm||Prime Physiotherapy||Sherwood|

 |3 March 2021||10:00am – 12:00pm||Saalihah Seedat Consulting||Rochedale South|

 |9 March 2021||6:30pm – 8:30pm||Nutrition Insight||Moorooka|

 To find out more about your practice getting involved in MH4L, you can contact your Brisbane South PHN Regional Support Coordinator or MH4L directly.

 Brisbane South PHN recommends all practices regularly check and participate in training about current screening guidelines for breast cancer, cervical cancer and bowel cancer: